-The new realities of the post-Cold War environment make the popular understanding of the term "strategic stability" - a situation in which both sides share an understanding of what constitutes rational behavior and threaten the other side with nuclear annihilation in retaliation for first nuclear use-problematic at best and supremely dangerous at worst, especially at a regional level.99 Far from sharing an equivalent fear of nuclear use and a commitment to perpetuating conditions of mutual today's opponents appear intent vulnerability, on promoting instability, including threatening first nuclear weapons use, at U.S. and allied expense.100 The adversaries' objective is to challenge the global status quo and disrupt U.S. regional alliances, thus making it easier for them to attain their goals.
+The new realities of the post-Cold War environment make the popular understanding of the term "strategic stability"-a situation in which both sides share an understanding of what constitutes rational behavior and threaten the other side with nuclear annihilation in retaliation for first nuclear use-problematic at best and supremely dangerous at worst, especially at a regional level.
+Far from sharing an equivalent fear of nuclear use and a commitment to perpetuating conditions of mutual vulnerability, today's opponents appear intent on promoting instability, including threatening first nuclear weapons use, at U.S. and allied expense.
+The adversaries' objective is to challenge the global status quo and disrupt U.S. regional alliances, thus making it easier for them to attain their goals.
 These realities shape U.S. allies' assurance requirements and extended deterrence.

 Nevertheless, this is not the first time in modern history that the United States has had to take into account more than one nuclear-armed non-allied country when considering its foreign relations.
 During the Cold War, as the PRC developed its nuclear arsenal, India detonated a nuclear device (in 1974).
 The United States learned during this time that more nuclear-armed actors make deterrence and assurance dynamic more complex.
 Other nuclear powers retained much smaller nuclear arsenals than the United States and the Soviet Union.
-The U.S. government russia-andchina-foreign-policy-alliance-beijing-moscow-xi-putin-11644943618.
+The U.S. government had the luxury of assuming that if it could deter the Soviet Union, it would be able to deter any other adversary.